Download Course PDF

 - People from all industries (this course is not geared to any specific industry)

-Note: Public workshops of this course are taught using Microsoft Project 2013.
-Because the differences in versions are minor, participants using MS Project versions 2010 and 2016 will also be able to attend this session.
-In-house deliveries of MS Project may be taught in the version requested by the client (either Microsoft Project 2010, 2013 or 2016).
+Note: Public workshops of this course are taught using Microsoft Project 2016 or Microsoft Project Online Desktop client.
+Because the differences in versions are minor, participants using MS Project versions 2013, 2016 or 2019 will also be able to attend this session.
+On-Site (at your corporate location) deliveries of MS Project may be taught in the version requested by the client (either Microsoft Project 2010, 2013, 2016 or 2019 or Microsoft Project Online Desktop Client).

 - Course binder including step-by-step course exercises complete with many actual screen captures and advanced project tips, exercises and answers